When Your Child Is Overweight: Care Instructions

 Overview

 If your child is overweight, your doctor may recommend that you make changes in your family's eating and exercise habits.
 A child who weighs too much may develop serious health problems.
 These include high blood pressure, high cholesterol, and type 2 diabetes.
-A healthy diet and more exercise can help your child have better health and more energy so that your child can do better at school and enjoy more activities.
+Eating healthy foods and getting more exercise can help your child have better health.
+It can also give them more energy so that they can do better at school and enjoy more activities.

 It may help to know that you don't have to make huge changes at once.
-Change takes time.
-Start by making small changes in eating habits and exercise as a family.
-Weight loss diets aren't recommended for most children.
-The best way to help your child stay at a healthy weight is to increase your child's activity level.
+Weight-loss diets aren't recommended for most children.
+Instead, start making small changes in eating habits and exercise as a family.
+Helping your child be more active can help them stay at a weight that is healthy for them.

 If you have questions about how to make changes to your family's eating habits, ask your doctor about seeing a registered dietitian.
 A dietitian can help you and your child develop healthier eating habits.